ogame-ninja/documentation/faq/browser-is-loading-forever.md

 Open a new tab and go to `about:config`
 Search for `network.http.max-persistent-connections-per-server` and put `20` instead of the default `6`
 And that will solve the browser not loading

+### Solution 3: use reverse tunnel

+Go to your admin section, and toggle on the "reverse tunnel"
+Then when you use `https://<your-username>.me.ogame.ninja` you should no longer have the browser loading forever issue.
+That being said, it should much slower than Solution 1